KonVas/Audio-programming/AP-Classes/Week01/introduction.md

 (https://github.com/KonVas/SuperMiam).

 ## Assignment
 Download SuperCollider and experiment with the IDE.
-Write on a paper an algorithm, a set of instructions for a specific tasks.
+Write on a paper a program with algorithms, that is, a set of instructions for a specific tasks.
 Order of tasks is important as the goal of the algorithm.
 You may think in terms of music, i.e., consider a signal (audio or synthesised) which you want to create a specific route of this and its processing.

 ## Weekly Reader
 _A history of programming and Music._ In chapter 4.
 The Cambridge